r-forge/rdav/pkg/rdav/README.md

 To install the stable version from CRAN please use
 ```
-install.packates('rdav')
+install.packages('rdav')
 ```

-You can install the most recent development version from r-universe.dev
+You can install the most recent development version from `r-universe.dev`

 ```
 install.packages('rdav',